 this site from scratch.
 The knitting

-There's no sponsorship or advertising, and nothing is for sale!
+There's no sponsorship or advertising on this site, and nothing is for sale.
 Specific yarns are mentioned, not always favourably.
 Unless

 noted, all the images used are either from Wikimedia Commons or are

 taken by me.

 I am not an expert.
 I'm more of a Jill of all trades and my knitting is of less than professional standard.
 You may have guessed that I'm a vegan and I'm also a mother and grandmother, campaigner of sorts and spender of too much time in front of this screen.
 I have lots of interests and I knit and crochet sometimes.
 Like many women, I learned to knit as a child, got the hang of it properly as a young teenager but only flew with it when I had my own children.
 Soon after, I taught myself crochet.

 What triggered me to make this website was